-D46 Budget Managers are responsible for ensuring that:

-- all works, goods or services received are "goods receipted" onto the Corporate Financial System; - any mismatches between the order and the goods receipt are resolved in a timely fashion in accordance with the procedures; - any mismatches between the goods receipt and the actual invoices are cleared on the system in a timely fashion in accordance with the procedures; and - Any blocked invoices notified are dealt with in a timely manner.
+- D47 Budget Holders are responsible for ensuring that: - all works, goods or services received are "goods receipted" onto the Corporate Financial System; - any mismatches between the order and the goods receipt are resolved in a timely fashion in accordance with the procedures; - any mismatches between the goods receipt and the actual invoices are cleared on the system in a timely fashion in accordance with the procedures; and - any blocked invoices notified are dealt with in a timely manner.

-Purchasing Cards
+Procurement Cards

-D47 Purchasing Cards can provide an effective method for payment for designated officers who, in the course of their official business, have an immediate requirement for expenditure which is relevant to the discharge of their duties.
+D48 Procurement Cards can provide an effective method for payment for designated officers who in the course of their official business, have an immediate requirement for expenditure which is relevant to discharge their duties.
+Officers are required to adhere to the Procurement Card policy.